 It’s also a good idea to teach them to limit their sugar to only a lump or two per cup!

-Other areas of etiquette you can take time to teach include how to pass plates (right to left, don’t help yourself first!), where to place your arms (in your lap if you’re not eating, not laying all over the table), and what not to talk about (like body functions, including animals!
-Can you tell I’m the mother of boys in a rural community?).
+Other areas of etiquette you can take time to teach include how to pass plates (right to left, don’t help yourself first!), where to place your arms (in your lap if you’re not eating, not laying all over the table), and what not to talk about (like body functions, including those of animals!
+For those of you who are mothers of boys – we understand!)

 Ideally, children would grow up understanding that etiquette teaches them to think of others before themselves.
 The goal is not for them to become overly self-conscious, but gracious.
 While many manners of children need to be taught regularly, a tea party provides them great incentive for practice.
 And by all means, once the lessons are over, let them eat cake!